r) Provisions and Contingent liabilities

 Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions are measured at the best estimate of the expenditure required to settle the present obligation at the Balance Sheet date.
 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows specific to the liability.
 The unwinding of the discount is recognised as finance cost.

-Provisions, contingent liabilities and contingent assets and commitments are reviewed at each balance sheet date.
+Provisions and contingent liabilities commitments are reviewed at each balance sheet date.

 Basic earnings per share is calculated by dividing: